 The hitting and body checks were rough and very prominent.

 Cattarinich made some keys saves on several hard shots.

-Vair and Smaill were the two best players on the Silvekings in the first half.
+Vair and Smaill were the two best players on the Silver Kings in the first half.
 Clarke distinguished himself in the final seconds of the half to score for Cobalt.

 There were several penalties on both sides and Lalonde left the game due to an ankle injury.

-Starting in the second half, Cobalt played much better, thanks to Lalonde's absense, and scored three consecutive goals.
+Starting in the second half, Cobalt played much better, thanks to Lalonde's absence, and scored three consecutive goals.